Ralph Gleason, the esteemed music writer from back in the day, gushed over New Morning when it came out.

 Then there was that great line about the locusts singing, “the man standing next to me, his head was exploding, while I was praying the pieces wouldn’t fall on me.”
 Ah, there we were.
 Back home again.https://www.rollingstone.com/music/music-news/perspectives-weve-got-dylan-back-again-234946/

 I guess we should cut Gleason a bit of slack given that New Morning followed the purposeful (?) awfulness of Self Portrait.
-But his enthusiasm is a bit misplaced.
-New Morning is a minor effort for Dylan, sort of touch and go, some hits, some misses.
+In my opinion, his enthusiasm is a bit misplaced.
+New Morning is a minor effort, sort of touch and go, some hits, some misses.
 Nothing terrible, but really nothing in comparison to his earlier work (which of course is an unfair comparison, the earlier work being so great).

 Clinton Heylin, in his Revolution in the Air, quotes Dylan from around the time of the New Morning sessions: